dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

 Representing the Problem With a Penalty Function
 ------------------------------------------------

 This example demonstrates a mathematical formulation of the BQM.
-We can represent a NOT gate, :math:`z \Leftrightarrow \neg x`, where :math:`x` is the gate's input and :math:`z` its output, using a :term:`penalty function`:
+You can represent a NOT gate, :math:`z \Leftrightarrow \neg x`, where :math:`x` is the gate's input and :math:`z` its output, using a :term:`penalty function`: